 Content Warning: Readers should be aware that this blog includes references to the topic of sex trafficking.
-Alternatively, you can review Alyssa Scott’s earlier YNPN-TC blog on responsible storytelling or the resources listed at the end of this blog.
+Alternately, you can review Alyssa Scott’s earlier YNPN-TC blog on responsible storytelling or the resources listed at the end of this blog.

 Communicators have the honor to interview and share the stories of people around us—both those who have lives like our own and, when appropriate, those with experiences that are far different.
 When sharing stories based on the words and life experiences of another person, we should feel two responsibilities.